 Conflict theorists might suggest that triggers such as these are generated by those who have privilege seeking to maintain their power and position.
 Conflict theory rejects functionalism’s emphasis that consensus drives the bus of grand social structures, to suggest that conflict is the common setting.
 Conflict theory views society as a system characterized by conflict and competition between groups with power and those seeking to gain power.
 It would seek to understand how power structures are established and maintained to better understand how to disrupt them.
 (Giddens & Sutton, p.
 22) Conflict theory’s application of intersectionality helps examine the monist motion of the activist mentioned above.
 Intersectionality examines how a person has different identities, or as Goffman might suggest performance roles, which lead to being oppressed in different ways.
 For instance, a black, gay, woman might experience discrimination for being black, or gay, or woman, or any combination of these.
 For Conflict Theorists, this suggests in the end it all boils down to one thing, power over others is the political goal.
 (Veith, p.
 261) The world is divided between the oppressed and the oppressor.
 Bontea (2023) suggests that the Palestinian cause is merely one example of how political structures in general seek to maintain power for privileged stakeholders. (p.222) Veith suggests the logical outcome of extending intersectionality is for all oppressed groups to find common cause against all those viewed as privileged. (p.
-259) The activist senses the world is a threat, an oppressive force that restricts their personal preferences and is motivated by various emotional responses.
+259) The activist senses the world is a threat, an oppressive force restricting their personal preferences and is motivated by various emotional responses.
 Empathy generates a motivation toward unity with fellow oppressed.
 Anger generates a desire to fight for change.
 The view of the world as full of oppressors and oppressed is reinforced.
 Melding all oppressions or injustices into one grand common oppression further cements this view.
 The world is further divided into oppressors and oppressed.
 Utilizing conflict and resistance as the way to change the world at large, reinforces the perception that the world is built on conflict and conflict is necessary.
 The real-world outcome is broken and lost lives.
 Nuance is lost.
 The issues of human competitive behavior and conflict compress into you either win or lose, heroes or villains, oppressor, or victim.
 The idea that both sides might contribute to a problem or to a solution simply no longer fits.
 The concept for an LGBTQ+ activist that the people he advocates for may very well choose to oppress him does not enter this streamlined compressed view of a world greased with conflict.

 Scriptural Analysis